There are a few things you can do to improve your chances of having a baby.

 Nourish your body

 Eating healthy foods will help you manage your weight and improve your health.
 Eat plenty of fruit, vegetables, protein, whole grains and healthy fats.
+Taking a folic acid supplement, also known as vitamin B9, is also very important.

 Exercise, but not too much